TedHusted/awake/awake.md

 Noah Harper sits at his kitchen table, the soft glow of his laptop illuminates a furrowed brow.
 The cursor hovers over a GET STARTED button.
 He reads the homepage pitch again.

 “No one sees the details of your profile.
-AI Matchmaker reduces your information into categories and renders your photo as an accurate caricature.
+AI Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
 Your first contact will be a secure video chat.
 Background checks ensure authenticity. — The rest is up to you —”

 The OASA APPROVED light on his web browser plug-in glowed bright green,  “Come on, No’, we’re good to go,” Noah says under his breath, mumbling, “and my own background check on AI Architect itself came up green.”